Results 21 to 40 of 68

 10-05-2013, 07:08 PM #37

 Interesting write-up, I skipped over SoZ before, but that's because I thought it would be "NWN2 but harder, with less dialogue" -- but it sounds fairly unique!
 And apparently I stopped paying attention to NWN2 before this Mysteries of Westgate was released, for I had not heard of it until this moment.
-(MoB I have very fond memories of, but my favorite NWN2 memory is of running that castle in the original campaign, especially the part where you get to send that group of second-string adventurers out on different missions).Support for my all-pepperjack-cheese food bank charity drive has been lukewarm at best.
+(MoB I have very fond memories of, but my favorite NWN2 memory is of running that castle in the original campaign, especially the part where you get to send that group of second-string adventurers out on different missions).The Secret of Gargoyle Manor, a browser point-and-click adventure about retrieving your lost hat whatever the cost, is something you could play!

 10-05-2013, 08:05 PM #38